North Western Province, Sri Lanka: Industries

-The North Western Province, comprises the districts of Kurunegala and Puttalam, is a vital region for the country's economic landscape.
-This region's economy is multifaceted, driven by agriculture, manufacturing, mining, and service industries.
+This region's economy is driven by agriculture, manufacturing, mining, and service industries.

-The province is the location for Mawathagama and Polghawela Export Processing Zones and boasts several other industrial estates such as Dambadeniya, Makandura West, Makadura East, Pannala, Lunuwila, Heraliyawela, Dangaspitiya, Dankotuwa and Noorani.

 Agriculture

 Agriculture is the cornerstone of the North Western Province's economy, employing a significant portion of the population.

-The province contributes approximately 18% of Sri Lanka's total rice production.
-With over 150,000 hectares dedicated to paddy fields, the region produces around 700,000 metric tonnes of rice annually.

-The province is one of the largest coconut-producing regions, accounting for about 25% of the national coconut output.
-Annually, it produces around 1 billion coconuts.

-The province also grows a variety of spices (such as Pepper and Cardamom), vegetables, and fruits.
-Approximately 10,000 ha are used for spice cultivation, producing around 12,000 metric tonnes annually.
+With over 150,000 hectares dedicated to paddy fields, the region produces around 700,000 metric tonnes of rice annually, or 18% of the national total.
+The province is one of the largest coconut-producing regions, accounting for about 1 billion coconuts per year, which is 25% of the national coconut output.
+Approximately 10,000 ha are used for growing spices like pepper and cardamom, producing around 12,000 metric tonnes annually.
+There are two main cultivation seasons.
+The Maha Season (October–January) or the wet season, and the Yala Season (April–August) the dry season.

+Other crops grown in the province include: